proh14/ptext/README.md

 - To goto the start of the file you can press CTRL + u
 - To goto the end of the file you can press CTRL + d
 - To remove an entire line you can press CTRL + x
+- To enter a editor command you can press CTRL + .

 ### Goals🥅:
 1. Add a plugin system (for example .ptextrc).